-Knee pain is one of the most common injuries for Military Service Members.
+Knee pain is one of the most common injuries for Service Members.
 Left untreated, it can lead to a profile and lost duty time.
 Knee pain is a catch-all term for a several similar knee injuries.
 One is patello-femoral pain syndrome (PFPS), which is technically pain that occurs only between the patella (kneecap) and the femur (thigh bone) that gets worse when your knee is bent and weight-bearing (such as when going down stairs).
 Another common knee injury, anterior knee pain, is any knee pain located on the front side of the knee, further forward than the patella-femoral joint—where the patella meets the femur.
 For the purposes of this article, we’ll discuss it as one condition.

 Risk factors for knee pain